 Do you remember all the masterpieces you created, as a child?
-When young, we were all creative and eager to explore the world around us.
+When young, we were all creative and eager to explore the world and find inspiration around us.
 We were even encouraged to express our creativity.
 Being creative as a child provided us with great opportunities and praise.
 Sadly, we tend to leave that part of ourselves behind as we grow up and are burdened with responsibilities.

 Pick Up A New Skill

 It’s no secret that most of us spend a considerable amount of time on our phones simply scrolling through Instagram images of makeup, photography, artistic videos, and so much more.
 Some of us even make it a habit to save DIY instructions, thinking we’ll get to it later, only to forget about it.
 Well, you don’t need to wait anymore.
 Now is the time to hone your skills as ways to stay creative during covid 19.